International Summer Course | 3 – 25 August 2018

 Netherhall House is an intercollegiate university residence situated in a modern complex in an attractive residential area of London, with over 50 years of experience as a language institution.
 It is part of Netherhall Educational Association, a registered charity, and is open to students of all nationalities.
 Activities of a spiritual and doctrinal nature are entrusted to Opus Dei, a Personal Prelature of the Catholic Church.

 Dates & Cost

-The course begins with dinner on Thursday 2nd August and ends after breakfast on Saturday 25th.
-The price is £1,800 (to be confirmed), and includes tuition fees, accommodation, personal laundry, excursions, sports and all travel related to the course.
+The course begins with dinner on Friday 3rd August and ends after breakfast on Saturday 25th.
+The price is £1,800, and includes tuition fees, accommodation, personal laundry, excursions, sports and all travel related to the course.

 Safeguarding Young People policy

 Netherhall House is obliged to comply with the NEA Safety and Welfare policy and to conform to its Code of Good Practice.
 A full description of the policy and practice is available from their website.

 Sending an Application Form does not guarantee a place on the course.
 On receipt of your Application Form we will send you more information including the Rules and Regulations.
 Applicants must then complete an Acceptance Form and return it with a £750 non-returnable deposit.